Harnessing evolution to understand human disease

 We all have natural antioxidant genes in our bodies that help extend our lifespan.
 In birds, these antioxidants are supercharged, enabling them to live remarkably long lives despite generating large amounts of free radicals during flight.
 In humans, supercharged antioxidants drive cancer progression.
 How do birds avoid these negative side-effects?
 Our lab has found that avian genomes have been rewired by natural selection, enabling them to extend lifespan while minimizing cancer risk.
 Our goal is to reverse engineer this system and understand how birds got the best of both worlds.

-Techniques: genomics, biochemistry, cell biology, metabolomics, histology, ornithology
+Techniques: genomics, biochemistry, cell biology, histology, ornithology